 Involuntary Redemptions.
-The Fund reserves the right to redeem an account if the value of the Shares is \$1,000 or less for any reason, including market fluctuations.
+The Fund reserves the right to redeem an account if the value of the Shares in the account is \$1,000 or less for any reason, including market fluctuation.
 Before the Fund redeems such Shares and sends the proceeds to the shareholder, it will notify the shareholder that the value of the Shares in the account is less than the minimum amount and will allow the shareholder 60 days to make an additional investment in an amount that will increase the value of the account(s) to the minimum amount specified above before the redemption is processed.
-As a sale of your Fund Shares, the redemption may have tax consequences.
+As a sale of your Fund Shares, this redemption may have tax consequences.

-In addition, the Fund reserves the right under certain circumstances to redeem all or a portion of an account without consent of, or other action by, the shareholder.
+In addition, the Fund reserves the right under certain circumstances to redeem all or a portion of an account, without consent of or other action by the shareholder.
+The Fund may exercise this right, for example, if a shareholder invests in a share class for which the shareholder was not eligible at the time of investment.